HemanthNagaraj04/EV-Website/README.md

 # ⚡ EV Showcase Website

 A modern and responsive electric vehicle (EV) website built using **React.js**.
-This project showcases a sleek UI with a hero section, auto image slider after every 3 seconds, and elements to engage users. ###(Additinal features are yet to added, this is the initial web design with some working features)
+This project showcases a sleek UI with a hero section, auto image slider after every 3 seconds, and elements to engage users. **(Additinal features are yet to be added, this is the initial web design with some working features)**

 ## 🚀 Features